1997 World Series: Game 7

 Bonilla led off the bottom off the eleventh by singling to center.
 Gregg Zaun, who replaced Johnson after pinch running for him in the bottom the ninth, stepped in for his first at bat and was asked to bunt Bonilla over.
-Zaun popped the ball up on the bunt attempt, however, and Bonilla barely beat Nagy’s throw back to first to try to double him off.
+Zaun popped the ball up on the bunt attempt, however, and Bonilla barely beat Nagy's throw back to first to try to double him off.

 Counsell followed with a slow ground ball to the second base side.
 Bonilla momentarily stopped running as the ball rolled toward him, so as not to be called out for interference if the ball touched him.
-In doing so, Bonilla briefly screened Fernandez from seeing the grounder and the second baseman could not field the ball cleanly resulting in an error.
-The winning run was now in scoring position with one out.
+Fernandez, who was playing on the edge of the infield dirt, was distracted enough by Bonilla that he could not see the ball right away and thus could not play it cleanly, allowing Counsell to reach base on the error.

-Hargrove then called for an intentional walk to Eisenreich to load the bases for White.
-He then pulled the infield in instead of playing for an inning-ending double play; White was one of the faster baserunners in the league at the time and could beat a relay throw to first, and with the bases loaded the Indians could simply force the slower Bonilla out at the plate.
-This is indeed what happened, as White grounded to second and Fernandez threw home to get the second out.
+Hargrove then called for an intentional walk to Eisenreich to load the bases for White, then pulled the infield in instead of playing for an inning-ending double play as, if the speedy White hit a ground ball, it would have been easier to throw out the much slower Bonilla on a force play at the plate.
+The play unfolded exactly as described, as White grounded to second and Fernandez threw home for the force, getting the second out and preventing the winning run from scoring although the bases were once again loaded.

-While the bases were still loaded, as White reached on the fielder’s choice, there were now two outs and Nagy faced Rentería with a chance to get out of the jam and extend the game.
-Rentería, behind 0-1, hit a hard line drive back up the middle.
+Up stepped Rentería, as Nagy now had a chance to get out of the jam and extend the game by recording one more out.
+Rentería, behind 0–1, hit a hard line drive back up the middle.
 Nagy tried to field the ball, but it hit off of his glove and went into center field.
 Counsell scored the series winning run, then leaped into the air in celebration.

 After Game 7, the trophy presentation, usually taking place in the winning team's locker room regardless of venue, took place on the field for the first time ever before the crowd of 67,204.
 It was presided over by then-Chairman of the Executive Committee Bud Selig, who first did the honors in 1995 and would officially become Commissioner of Baseball in 1998.
 This is now a standard procedure whenever the champions are the home team of the deciding game (the only exception being 1999, when the New York Yankees chose to celebrate in their locker room, likely due to the controversy involving Yankees outfielder Chad Curtis and NBC Sports reporter Jim Gray during an interview following Game 3).
 However, this would not become a regular practice until 2001 as the next three World Series (1998, 1999, and 2000) had the trophy presentation in the winning teams clubhouse.